ksoze84/useStateHandler/README.md

-# Deez & GlaDeez
+# State Handler

 Simple class based hook and state manager for React.

 KeyPoints:
-* Keep the React paradigm; only mind this hook is persistent.
+* Keep the React paradigm.
 If you are familiar with class components, you will be familiar with this as well.
 * Work with classes.
 * Maintain a unique instance of the handler class on memory accross your application.
 * Share the state and the methods to update it between components.